spoonapps/docs/doc/reference/command_line_interface.md

 ## version

-	'version' - Shows the current version of the Spoon IDE and VM Expected usage: spoon version
+	'version' - Show the current version of the Spoon IDE
+	Usage: spoon version